 - Hot Enough: To see if the griddle/pan is hot enough, flick a few drops of water on it.
 If the drops sizzle and evaporate fast, the cooking surface is ready.
 You can also make a tiny pancake to test the pan!

-For more recipes using Bob’s Red Mill Organic All Purpose Flour and other fabulous ingredients, head to their website.
+For more recipes using Bob’s Red Mill Organic All Purpose Flour and other pantry staples, head to their website.

 Ingredients